233 W. Michigan Ave., Clinton, MI 49236

 Dr. Lisa Kutchins, DVM

-After 30 years, I still follow the premise to treat each of my clients as though they were family and each of my patients as though they were my own.
-And I thank each and every one of them for giving me that opportunity.
+After 40 years as a veterinarian, she follows the premise “Treat each client as though they are my family and each patient as though they are my own.”
+She thanks each and every one of them for giving her that opportunity.

 Dr. Nicole Pattee, Veterinarian